 Learning and Teaching Methods

 This module consists of a lecture and exercise classes.
+The course will be held online every week on Monday between 12 and 13.30 o'clock.
 A variety of teaching methods are used to reach the learning outcomes which are presented in every lecture.
-The thematically structured contents given above are presented on the blackboard with the use of powerpoint to show graphics and experimental results.
+The thematically structured contents given above are presented with a pen on a tablet complemented by graphics and experimental results.
 Physical concepts are explained.
 Instructional videos are shown where appropriate.
-Illustrative material is also shown such as pressure cells or parts of magnets.
-An active participation and direct learning of the students is fostered by questions to the audience, animated discussions and work in small groups.
+An active participation and direct learning of the students is fostered by questions to the audience, animated discussions and work in small groups in zoom breakout rooms.
 Student questions are welcome at any time and used for further deepening of the understanding.
 Each student will give a small presentation in the last part of the lecture and therefore extend their knowledge on an example material of current research interest that is studied in extreme experimental conditions.

 The students will also find additional literature there.